-Hi, I’m John Barnett, owner of Broadstairs Roofing.
-In this article and video, I show you the top 6 signs that your flat roof might have a problem, the top causes of problems with flat roofs and what to do about them.
+Find out the top 6 signs that your flat roof might have a problem, the top causes of problems with flat roofs, and what to do about them.

 If your home has a flat roof, the chances are there could be hidden problems as well as some obvious signs that your flat roof needs attention.
-If left or ignored, these problems can worsen and cause further damage to your property.
+When ignored, these problems can worsen and cause further damage to your property.

-If your flat roof shows any of these signs, it’s a signal that it’s showing early signs of deterioration and you should act now before things get much worse.
+If your flat roof has any of these problems, it’s a signal that it’s showing early signs of deterioration and you should act now before things get much worse.